konexios/konexios-sdk-c/README.md

 define **ARCH_TIME**            use the platform specific headers or define needed types for common time functions (struct tm etc)

 ### SDK initialize ###
-You should perform the ACN SDK initialisation before you start work with any SDK methods.
+You should perform the Konexios SDK initialization before you start work with any SDK methods.
 There are 3 methods related:
 ```c
 konexios_routine_error_t konexios_init(void);